If you’re looking to purchase real estate, keep in mind that the homes you are considering might be in need of repairs or improvements.

 Your home inspector should be sure to check the electrical wiring — especially if it is an older house.
 If there are any flickering lights, circuits that don’t work, or warm outlets, these are telltale signs of wiring issues that might be expensive to fix.

 This is usually a sign that something in the house is leaking.
 Ceiling stains are common underneath bathrooms when a toilet, shower or bathtub has a leak.
-A leaky roof could be an even more expensive repair.
+If a leaky roofing is causing the stains, professional clay roof repair services may be required.

 When you are negotiating to buy a house and damage is discovered, you can either change your mind about the sale or renegotiate for a lower price that factors in the cost of repairs.
 Either way, it is always worth having the home professionally inspected to identify red flags and avoid any surprises.